7gxycn08/ProtonMailView/README.md

 - **Startup ready** — Optional background launch on boot.
 - **Native notifications** — Get alerts for new emails while the app is hidden in tray.
 - **Fast file handling** — Download attachments directly from your inbox.
-- **Same official tech** — Made using Electron just like the official ProtonMail app.
+- **Same official tech** — Made using Electron just like the official ProtonMail app and It's free.
 - **Open source** — Transparent code under the Apache 2.0 License.

 ---